Skip to Content

 First, the compilation will be encoded in the appropriate format and only then it is going to be burned on the DVD.
 Depending on the size of the files you added to the compilation, it will take more or less time to encode and burn the DVD.
 As a rule, the encoding process takes much more time than the burning.
 For example, the compilation I used for this tutorial had 8 photos and a video of 30 seconds and 30 MB.
 The encoding and burning process took exactly 10 minutes.

-After the DVD is ready, Windows DVD Maker will ask you if you want to make a another copy of the DVD.
+After the DVD is ready, Windows DVD Maker will ask you if you want to make another copy of the DVD.
 If you want another copy, click on the appropriate button, if not click on the Close button.

 Windows DVD Maker